Behavioural science is a multidisciplinary field of investigation that seeks to:

 Developing a behavioural science network

 We are leading the set-up of a cross-HPRU behavioural science network.
-The aim of the network is to provide opportunities for University and Public Health England colleagues with an interest or expertise in behavioural and social science to connect with peers across the HPRUs and associated research networks.
+The aim of the network is to provide opportunities for University and UK Health Security Agency colleagues with an interest or expertise in behavioural and social science to connect with peers across the HPRUs and associated research networks.
 We hope it will offer opportunities to work collaboratively across HPRUs and be a means of sharing ideas and resources.

 Activities of the network are likely to include: regular meetings or discussion groups; opportunities to work collaboratively or to seek and provide behavioural science consultancy; and access and signposting to relevant resources including training and development opportunities.

 The initial (online) meeting of the network is Monday 7 June 2021, 13:00-15:00.
-If you would like to join the meeting or the network or to find out more, please contact Rosie Essery.
+If you would like to join the meeting or the network or to find out more, please contact Sarah Denford.

 Minimising health inequalities on the human papilloma virus (HPV) vaccination programme